jerik/socket-io-on-docker/README.md

 # Continue with the socket.io guide
 Based on the guide https://socket.io/get-started/chat/

 Rename the container to interact with less keystrokes.
-And connect to the container

 ```
 docker container rename 8f0041c7b9c8 sia